-The reason I can sit on this particular high-horse is because I, to, fail at this most simple of tasks.
+The reason I can sit on this particular high-horse is that I, too, fail at this simple task whilst on tour.

 I know how much water I should be drinking.
-I have a personal interest in water and hydration because I’m a runner, an enthusiastic mountain hiker and a habitual motorcycle tourer.
+As a runner, enthusiastic mountain hiker and tourer, I have a personal interest in water and hydration.

-Yet I still manage to leave myself dehydrated.
+Yet I still manage to leave myself on the dry side.

 The Fundamentals Of Motorcycle Touring & Hydration

-We lose it constantly (through peeing and sweating) and the sole purpose for that is so our bodies can dispel all the crap it doesn’t need whilst keeping us from overheating.
+We lose it constantly (through peeing and sweating), and the sole purpose is so our bodies can dispel all the crap it doesn’t need whilst keeping us from overheating.